 Hello, I'm Jill from TurboTax with some information for taxpayers about using tax form 1040-X.

 Unless you've amended a tax return before, you may not know why taxpayers file a 1040-X or when you should use it yourself.
 This is because filing a 1040-X form is only necessary to correct certain types of errors or omissions on an original tax return after it's been filed with the IRS.

-The IRS only allows you to file an amended return on Form 1040X to correct a tax return that you originally file on Form 1040, 1040A, 1040EZ, 1040NR or 1040NR-EZ.
-But even if you file on one of these forms, the changes you make on a 1040X must solely relate to items that affect your taxes and not, for example, to update your address, phone number or other personal information.
+The IRS only allows you to file an amended return on Form 1040-X to correct a tax return that you originally file on Form 1040, 1040-SR, 1040A, 1040EZ, 1040NR or 1040NR-EZ.
+But even if you file on one of these forms, the changes you make on a 1040-X must solely relate to items that affect your taxes and not, for example, to update your address, phone number or other personal information.

 And don't forget, the changes you make to your federal return may affect your state income tax return, so you may need to check if an amended state return is necessary as well.

-When you file your taxes with TurboTax, we guarantee our calculations will be 100% accurate.
-We’ll also perform a variety of error checks to help you file an accurate tax return.
-If you do end up having to amend your return, we can help you file a 1040X as well.
+If you do end up having to amend your return, we can help you file a 1040-X as well.